BlackRock Throgmorton Trust (LON:THRG) Declares Dividend of GBX 11.45

 BlackRock Throgmorton Trust (LON:THRG – Get Free Report) declared a dividend on Friday, February 2nd, Upcoming.Co.Uk reports.
-Shareholders of record on Thursday, February 22nd will be paid a dividend of GBX 11.45 ($0.15) per share by the investment trust on Thursday, March 28th.
+Shareholders of record on Thursday, February 22nd will be given a dividend of GBX 11.45 ($0.15) per share by the investment trust on Thursday, March 28th.
 This represents a yield of 1.89%.
-The ex-dividend date of this dividend is Thursday, February 22nd.
+The ex-dividend date is Thursday, February 22nd.
 This is a positive change from BlackRock Throgmorton Trust’s previous dividend of $3.30.
 The official announcement can be accessed at this link.

 BlackRock Throgmorton Trust Stock Performance